thoilemba/todo-list/README.md

-# mytodo
+# Todo-List-App

-A new Flutter project.
+A simple todo list app for android.

 ## Getting Started